matloff/TidyverseSkeptic/README.md

 It has even brought a "pop culture" to R.  One prominent Tidy advocate (and coauthor of the *Educator Perspective* article) even sells ["Tidy merchandise"](https://twitter.com/ameliamn/status/1214995483577520131) -- bags, mugs, and shoes.
-RStudio sells Tidy stickers.
-A popular Tidy Tuesday series has arisen on Twitter.
+A popular Tidy
+Tuesday series has arisen on Twitter.
 At times, it has even veered into the realm of cult.
 There are many who equate Hadley Wickham with R itself.
 What a difference from the staid R community of yore!